PixInsight/PCL/README.md

 **[PCL]/src/3rdparty**

 <dl><dd>
    Some third-party libraries, mainly file format support libraries, used by the PixInsight modules included in this distribution.
-The CFITSIO and JasPer libraries include custom modifications, which are conveniently identified in the source code (search for the 'CUSTOM CODE' string).
+The CFITSIO, LibRAW and JasPer libraries may include custom modifications, which are conveniently identified in the source code (search for the 'CUSTOM CODE' string).
 </dd></dl>

 **[PCL]/src/modules/file-formats**